timothygebhard/hsr4hci/README.md

 **Note:** The code was written for Python 3.8 and above; earlier versions will likely require some small modifications.

-## 🪐 Data sets

-To run any experiments or reproduce our results, you will first need to [download](https://doi.org/10.17617/3.LACYPN) or create some data sets in the right format.
-Please check out [the documentation](https://hsr4hci.readthedocs.io/en/latest/general/datasets.html) for more detailed information on how to do this.

-## 🧪 (Re)-running our experiments

-All of our experiments can be found in the `experiments` directory, where we keep [another README](https://github.com/timothygebhard/hsr4hci/tree/master/experiments) with more instructions for how to replicate our results.
-A good starting point if you are just getting started could the to run the demo experiment that we have prepared in the [*demo* directory](https://github.com/timothygebhard/hsr4hci/tree/master/experiments/demo).

 ## 🐭 Tests

 This repository comes with an extensive set of unit and integration tests (based on [`pytest`](https://pytest.org)).